Logo website creation

 In case the first one does not work.

-If a website is very rich in contents can be that some articles don’t have the translation, or don’t have it yet.
-So what to do with the link to the second language?
+If a website is very rich in content, it can happen that some articles don’t have translations yet.
+So what should you do with the link to the second language?

 Never generically link back to the homepage!
-As we described above it will be a not congruous link.
+As described above, it will be an incongruous link.

-Never insert the # in the link (# it means that after clicking the link will not go anywhere, the visitor will remain in the same page).
-In both the above cases the URL structure of the website will not be uniform.
-And clicking a link that let you stay in the same page is very confusing.
-You will start to think about problems with internet and when realized that the connection is OK you will think about a website malfunction or a browser incompatibility.
-Or you will simply ugh and ufff again.
+Never insert the # in the link (# means that after clicking the link, it will not go anywhere, and the visitor will remain on the same page).
+In both cases, the URL structure of the website will not be uniform.
+Clicking a link that keeps you on the same page is very confusing.
+Users might think there are problems with their internet connection, and once they realize the connection is fine, they might think the website is malfunctioning or incompatible with their browser.
+Or they might simply ugh and ufff again.

-The correct way to handle it is to create a page with the layout as all the other pages including the navigation and other details, in the above the fold area post a correct translation of the title with a short description and add the note that the page is not yet ready in this language and place a link back to the page with the content in the original language.
+The correct way to handle this is to create a page with the same layout as all the other pages, including navigation and other details.
+In the above-the-fold area, post a correct translation of the title with a short description, and add a note that the page is not yet ready in this language.
+Place a link back to the page with the content in the original language.

-In this way, even from a SEO point of view, the worst that can happen is that the search engine will drop from the index that single almost empty page but will still consider the navigation of the website user friendly and uniform.
+In this way, even from an SEO point of view, the worst that can happen is that the search engine will drop that single, almost empty page from the index.
+However, it will still consider the website's navigation user-friendly and uniform.

 This is a very common issue.

-Example: you have a Thai language page with Thai content and you have to add some English text:
+Example: you have a Thai language page with Thai content and you need to add some English text:

 “...เพื่อช่วยพัฒนาเว็บไซต์ให้เจริญเติบโตอย่างรวดเร็วและครอบคลุมทุกพื้นที่ สำหรับเคล็ดลับเว็บโฮสติ้งของเรามี cPanel® แหล่งที่รวบรวมองค์ประกอบหลายสิ่งหลายอย่าง เช่น Attracta® SEO tools, website backup wizard, CloudFlare, password protect directories, parked domain...”

-These inclusions are due because many of these words are actually commonly used and recognized in English in many languages.
+These inclusions are common because many of these words are actually commonly used and recognized in English in many languages.

-As from html correct syntax the English part should be included in the following way:
+According to correct HTML syntax, the English part should be included in the following way:

 The suggestions are:

-• In the other case try to use it
+• In other cases, try to use it.

-The correct language indication in the html code suggests that the English inclusion has been placed for a purpose and so that the web page is not a messing up with languages.
+Using the correct language indication in the HTML code ensures that the English inclusion is intentional and that the web page is not mixing up languages.

-Moreover and probably even more important, people with visual impairment problems use reader to read websites.
-The span lang will indicate in which language to read and pronounce the content of that span.
-And a friendly visual impairment website get boost in SEO!
+Moreover, and probably even more importantly, people with visual impairments use screen readers to read websites.
+The <span lang> tag will indicate which language to read and pronounce the content of that span.
+A visually impaired-friendly website gets a boost in SEO!

-To let a reader work correctly you have to state the language in the head of the html document:
+To ensure a screen reader works correctly, you must state the language in the head of the HTML document:

 <meta http-equiv="Content-Language" content="en">